Internal Auditors are trained professionals employed by companies to provide independent evaluations of financial and operational business activities.

 Professional qualifications such as Certified Public Accountant, ACA, ACCA, or the equivalent may also be mandatory for certain roles.
 The Institute of Internal Auditors gives the ability to students to obtain a Certified Internal Auditor qualification.

 There is no one qualification that fits all companies, as requirements vary from company to company.
 Having a more advanced certification however greatly increases the value of your CV and will also positively impact your overall compensation and career growth.
 For more CV tips see here.

 Such professional certifications are by no means necessary for all internal audit rules, but some companies do insist on them.

-Internal audit is a role that does require some amount of prior work experience.
-Most internal auditors spend a few years in accounting, financial planning, budgeting, or other finance roles.
+Internal Auditor jobs do require some amount of prior work experience.
+Most Internal Auditors spend a few years in accounting, financial planning, budgeting, or other finance roles.
 With a few years of experience under your belt, it becomes much easier to move into an internal audit role.
-Experience with accounting firms (especially the Big 4) is considered valuable and will further add value to your CV.
+Experience with accounting firms (especially the Big 4) is considered valuable and will further add weight to your CV.